-I never thought that I’d be a wedding photographer.
-But for as far back as I can remember, I wanted to be an artist.
-I thought I was becoming one when I graduated from U Mass Dartmouth with a BFA in Printmaking, and went on to study Art History at Brown.
+I never thought that I’d be a wedding photographer, but as far back as I can remember I wanted to be an artist.
+I graduated from U Mass Dartmouth with a BFA in Printmaking.
+I went on to study Art History at Brown.
 But I couldn’t figure out how to make those fields work as a job.
 So I went back to school for something more utilitarian: a master’s degree in Professional Writing.
 I had a good career, but my heart wasn’t in it.
-I could never figure out how the pieces of my life — my passions, my skills, and my work — fit together.
+After not making art for years, I picked up a camera again.
+Pretty soon, photography was all I could think about.